kywleon/tyrell_test_code/README.md

 # tyrell_test_code
-This is the Test Progra
+This is the Test Progra and the SQL Improvement Logic Test Answers

 Installation for test code
 1. Need install Xampp to run it